Typical due diligence issues

 Antitrust/merger control

-Thailand's merger control regime requires pre-merger approval if a relevant transaction results in dominance, which is assessed by a dominance test that considers market share and turnover.
+Thailand's merger control regime requires pre-merger approval if the relevant transaction results in dominance, which is assessed by a dominance test that considers market share and turnover.
 The post-closing notification applies when the turnover test is met, focusing on revenue generated by the merging parties in a relevant market.
 The competition authority has 90 days to review the application, extendable by 15 days.
 There is no statutory deadline for post-closing notifications.
 For transactions subject to pre-merger approval, the buyer must file within six days from closing.
-For further information, see the more detailed section on "Antitrust/merger control".
+For further information, see the more detailed section on "Antitrust/merger control."

 Other regulatory or government approvals